vsmottin/pSTL-Bench/docs/Hypotheses.md

         1. Compare the runtime of `b7_5_scalar_transform_number_par` to `b7_5_scalar_for_each_par` for every input and for every compiler

-    6. Serial transform and reducs vs transform_reduce
+    6. Serial transform and reduce vs transform_reduce
         1. Compare the runtime of `b7_6_serial_transform_reduce_par` to `b7_6_transform_reduce_par` for every input and for every compiler